 When a borrower pays off a mortgage, the note holder gives the note to the borrower.
 This means that the home is theirs, free and clear.

-Your home is probably one of your most important assets, so be sure to take the time at closing to ensure that all legal documents related to your mortgage are accurate.
-When closing on your home, be sure to pay attention to any changes that may be made to your mortgage.
-This includes any interest rate changes or changes in who owns your mortgage note.
-If you still have questions about your mortgage, be sure to speak with a mortgage expert today.
+Your home is probably one of your most important assets, so be sure to take the time at closing to ensure that all legal documents related to your mortgage are accurate, including any interest rate changes or changes in who owns your mortgage note.

 Home Buying - 5-minute read